Travel Tips: How to Pack Light Enough to Fit 6 Days of Solo Travel Into a Single Carry On

 Some final thoughts I’ve taken away from this personal packing challenge:

 I need to figure out a way to just roll with the natural hair look.
 I ended up having to leave out the brown sneakers in the above pictures to make room for my hair dryer and straightener.
 Meh.

 That being said, everything else fit into my luggage and backpack just perfectly.

 I literally forget my toothbrush on every trip I take, ever.
 Shout out to all of the local corner stores I’ve hit up to buy dollar toothbrushes.
 You the real MVPs.

 Sort of wish I also found a way to bring cute going out shoes.
 Catch me out here at a bar in Fort Collins wearing ratty ass hiking boots.
-At least it’s pretty on brand for me.
+At least it’s on-brand?

 Have you tried packing cubes, or would you try them?

 Thoughts on how I can make my natural hair look more presentable?